axeluhl/sailing-analytics/wiki/selenium-ui-tests.md

 ### Running the tests with GWT hosted mode

-Launch the server by choosing the "Sailing Server (Proxy)" or "Sailing Server (No Proxy)" launch config.
+Launch the server by choosing the "Sailing Server (Proxy, winddbTest)" or "Sailing Server (No Proxy, winddbTest)" launch config.
 Then, run the "SailingGWT" launch to start the GWT UI in hosted / development mode.

 When the GWT development mode has finished its initialization as indicated by the "Development Mode" view showing the entry point URLs, launch the "com.sap.sailing.senelium.test (Proxy, GWT Codesvr)" or "com.sap.sailing.senelium.test (No Proxy, GWT Codesvr)" launch.
 This will then pop up Firefox windows using the "Selenium" profile and run the tests.